Benjamin Moore Cloud White: is it the best warm white?

-When it comes to white paint colours, you’d be hard-pressed to find one that’s more talked about than Benjamin Moore Cloud White.
+When it comes to the most popular white paint colors, you’ll be hard-pressed to find one that’s more talked about than Benjamin Moore’s Cloud White.
 It’s not just the versatility of this white that keeps it top of mind, it’s the fact that it’s been kickin’ for a looooong time in the wild world of white, and there are good reasons for that, so let’s jump in…

-Cloud White is a warm white paint colour.
-It’s one of the most popular whites because it sits in a great place between ones that are a bit TOO warm, with more yellow in them and whites that are more crisp and clean.
-But regardless, it’s important to pick the white paint colour that best suits the particular finishes in your home.
+Cloud White is a grounded, creamy, WARM white paint color.
+While its softness and warmth could lead you to believe its an off-white – it’s not.
+In fact, it’s one of the most popular whites because it sits in a great place between ones that are a bit TOO warm, with more yellow in them, and whites that are more crisp and clean.

 Cloud White with Benjamin Moore Gray Owl

-Cloud White has an LRV of 87.35, so it’s definitely getting up there.
-It’s not quite as white as Benjamin Moore Simply White but it’s whiter than one of my FAVE go-to white paint colours, Benjamin Moore White Dove.
+Cloud White has an LRV (light reflectance value) of 85.05 (its old LRV was 87, but it’s been updated), so it’s getting up there.
+It’s not quite as white as Benjamin Moore Simply White, but it’s whiter than one of my FAVE go-to white paint colors, Benjamin Moore White Dove.